 Then connect the second probe to the socket in the middle of the string you just removed the bulb from.
 Connect it to the contact of the wire coming from the previous socket.

-If the multimeter buzzes you know that the first half of your string of lights is working ok, so the problem is in the second half of the string.
+If the multimeter buzzes you know that the first half of your string of lights is working as designed, so the problem is obviously in the second half of the string.
 If it doesnt buzz you know you need to concentrate on the second half.

 If you had a string of 400 bulbs, you now know that the broken bulb is one of either the first 200 or the last 200, so you have halved the number of bulbs to be tested.